ArghyaSen/JARVIS-like-voice-assistance/README.md

 ## Works 100% Offline
 Once set up, J.A.R.V.I.S. runs entirely on your local machine — no internet, no API keys, no subscriptions.

----

-## Credits
-Built with ❤️ using Ollama, FastAPI and Electron.